How to organise a fridge - the expert-approved method to reduce food waste and save money in the process

 Storage solutions and organisation techniques aren't just for the kitchen cupboard, they're vital in a fridge too

-Many people might laugh fridgescaping off as a ridiculous social media trend.
+People might laugh fridgescaping off as a ridiculous social media trend.
 However, knowing how to organise a fridge is a useful skill that will cut down on food waste, and help you save money.
-The fact that an organised fridge can also be aesthetically pleasing is just an added bonus.

 Organising a fridge well is just as important as organising kitchen cabinets for preventing food waste and saving money.
 According to an environmental charity, WRAP we throw away 6.6 million tonnes of household food waste a year in the UK.
 Shockingly, the majority, 4.5 million tonnes, is food that could have been eaten.

 'A properly organised fridge can save you money and keep you healthy in the long run by preventing the growth of bacteria.
-It can also drastically reduce the amount of food you throw out,' says Joe Authbert, Buying Manager at ProCook.'Organising the contents of your fridge is also recommended to allow foods to live a longer life.'
+It can also drastically reduce the amount of food you throw out,' says Joe Authbert, Buying Manager at ProCook.
+'Organising the contents of your fridge is also recommended to allow foods to live a longer life.'

 With UK homes throwing away around 3.1 million glasses of milk, 86,000 whole lettuces and 2.2 million slices of ham, plus much more every day - organising a fridge properly is one way we can all do our bit to reduce food waste and save money at the same time.